Programs

 Three Levels of Engagement

-Join the network anytime for our monthly units, which can stand on their own or be part of a longer journey.
+Join the network anytime for our monthly units.
 Or do the fellowship with a cohort of peers.
-Or take a year to do the academic track and take a dip into seminary education.
+Or commit to a year of part-time academic study to discern your calling to formal seminary education.

 Network